2 Months Full Time Or

 Keyline’s courses are carefully crafted training programs constantly developing around an industry that knows only one constant… Change!

-Do you want to create beautiful, sophisticated layouts?
-Create professional looking material like business stationery, posters, leaflets, brochures and magazines.
-Design engaging elements for print and electronic PDF’s.
+Do you want to create beautiful, yet sophisticated layouts?
+Create slick marketing material like business stationery, posters, leaflets, brochures and magazines.
+Design engaging elements for print and digital PDF’s.
 Keyline’s 3 Month DTP course will show you the skills to allow your creativity to soar!